 Depending on where you are in your life and who you’re responsible for, you could have any number of goals for your life insurance policy.

-If you’re in your early 20s and don’t have a spouse or kids yet, you may just want a little life insurance coverage to ensure that your family doesn’t have to foot the bill for your potential funeral.
+If you’re in your early 20s and don’t have a spouse or kids yet, you may just need enough to cover funeral costs.
 But as you age and become responsible for other people, your life insurance goals are likely to become more complex.

 Here are some of the most common goals for life insurance, which would all have a bearing on how large a policy you might want: